 What is EdTech?

-Educational Technology, more popularly known as EdTech, is a practice where classrooms meet IT tools to provide students with more engaging, interactive, inclusive, and individualized learning.
+Educational Technology, more popular as EdTech, is a practice where classrooms meet IT tools to provide students with more engaging, interactive, inclusive, and individualized learning.
 EdTech facilitates learning by creating, using, and managing appropriate technological processes and resources.

 Role of Cloud in EdTech